You Don't Know Me (TV series)

-You Don't Know Me is a British four-part television series.
+You Don't Know Me is a British four-part crime drama television series.
 It is based on the 2017 crime novel of the same name by Imran Mahmood.
 The first episode premiered on BBC One on 5 December 2021, with the series available to stream on BBC iPlayer following broadcast.
 It had an international release on Netflix on 17 June 2022.

+Premise

+On trial for killing a drug dealer, Hero (Adewunmi) tries to convince the court of his innocence.
+To do so, he provides context which ties into his tumultuous relationship with Kyra (Wilde), and how it led to murder.